sadcenter/server-communication/README.md

 Based on redis (RedissonClient).
 Not recommended for license systems etc.

-#Additional informations
+# Additional informations
-If you use this api for sectors etc, and you receive a big amount of packets in packet handler I recommend use a `AsyncPacketListener` implementation
+If you use this api for sectors etc, and you receive a big amount of packets in packet handler I recommend use a `AsyncPacketListener` implementation.
-#
 If you find issue please report it on github or write to me on discord `jerzyk#3904`

-##Usage:
+## Usage:
 ```java
         PacketManager packetManager = new PacketManager(Redisson.create(), new FastSerializationSerializer());
         packetManager.sendPacket(